MafaldaSFerreira/physalia_adaptation_course-2024/README.md

 3-1: Genetic structure and LD-pruning

-3-2: Outlier of differentiation with two methods (Outflank & Baypass)
+3-2: Outlier of differentiation with two methods (Outflank & BayPass)

 3-3: Genotype-Environnement Associations with two methods (Baypass & Redundancy Analysis)